What is CSDR, and how are you affected?

 CSDR: Harmonising the cycle

-In Europe, financial penalties have now been imposed for late matching and failing transactions.
-The goal in introducing these penalties is to change the mindset and client behavior when it comes to settlements in the industry and, in turn, increase efficiency.
+In Europe, financial penalties are now imposed for late matching and failing transactions.
+The goal in introducing these penalties was to change the mindset and client behavior when it comes to settlements in the industry and, in turn, increase efficiency.

 CSDs pass on financial penalties to their participants (e.g., custodians), who pass them on to their clients.

-According to Sean Boyle, head of global custody operations at U.S. Bank, CSDR plays a pivotal role in the post-trade harmonisation efforts in Europe.
+According to Sean Boyle, head of custody Europe at U.S. Bank Europe DAC, CSDR plays a pivotal role in the post-trade harmonisation efforts in Europe.
 “It enhances the legal and operational conditions for cross-border settlement while increasing the safety and efficiency of securities and CSDs in the EU,” he says.

 This is accomplished by the following: